eighttrigrams/eighttrigrams-tutorials/README.md

 ```

 With the Cognitect test runner
-test suites in the form of namespaces (separate namespace segments after `-n` with `.`)
+test suites in the form of namespaces (separate namespace segments
-can be executed by
+after `-n` with `.` as usual if there are any) can be executed by

     clj -Atest -nadder-test